abdullahpichoo/twitter-clone/README.md

 Introduce a new column 'Likes_count' in the tweet model and do counter caching.
 Counter Cache removes the need for querying the likes count every time a tweet is listed, Rails manages it itself and the likes count is stored in the database regardless.

+### Problem (24-3-2023)

+When querying all the tweets it hits the databases as many times as there are tweets which is very inefficient

+### Fix

+There's something called eager loading.
+In eager loading, Rails will preload the content of the database along with their associations and joins and this is will result in significantly less hits to the database